Itsy Docs

 Standard Fields

 Standard fields are the built-in personal information fields that Itsy provides out of the box.
-You enable or disable them per workspace, and they apply to every booking made through your portal.
+You configure them per workspace, and they apply to every booking made through your portal.

 There are two field collections: